Working in remote communities: Meet Jenny, Executive Manager, Remote Services

 At KAMS, we’re proud of our talented leadership team and wanted to shine a spotlight on their work and accomplishments.
 Here is part two of our KAMS Leadership Series.
 Meet Jenny, our Broome-based Executive Manager, Remote Services, who shares her love of working in remote communities.

 What sparked her passion for working in remote communities?
-Interestingly, it was her community engagement role in Alice Springs.
-It’s the people that are the real highlight, both patients in the remote communities and the teams she works with.
+Interestingly, it was her family connections and a previous community engagement role in Alice Springs.
+“It’s the people in remote communities that are the real highlight,” Jenny said.

 In her role, Jenny is responsible for managing and overseeing primary healthcare services in KAMS’ remote clinics and working with her direct reports in those areas.